ayush51/tutorial/tutorial.md

 #### Customise your own button

 If you want to create your own button, you can use the #surflystart anchor, which can be integrated into your websites source code.
 The button can be fully styled with css so that it compliments your website design.
-In the example website below, you can see the blue button below will lead you to a Surfly session.
+In the image of our example website, you can see the blue button below will lead you to a Surfly session.
 You can also specify the text on the button.

 ![The end result](https://raw.github.com/surfly/tutorial/master/screens/Surflystart_anchor.png)